yl2342/ytsp25/README.md

 3. To engage with posts:
    - Browse the "Social Feed" to see posts from users you follow
    - Comment on posts
+   - Like or dislike posts by clicking the thumbs up/down buttons
+   - Click again on a liked/disliked post to remove your reaction

 ---